 - Discuss a specific academic topic you have enjoyed studying and explain why it is of interest to you.

-- List the undergraduate degree course blocks that interest you the most and how you envision them contributing to your overall career goals.
+- List the Penn LPS Online degree concentration or course blocks that interest you the most and how they align with your career goals.

 - Describe any non-academic experiences that you feel strengthen your application (e.g., employment, travel, community service, volunteer work, or publications).